pact-foundation/pact-python/CONTRIBUTING.md

     pipx install hatch
     ```

 3. After cloning the repository, run `hatch shell` in the root of the repository.
 This will install all dependencies in a Python virtual environment and then ensure that the virtual environment is activated.
+You will also need to run `git submodule init` if you want to run tests, as Pact Python makes use of the Pact Compability Suite.

 4. To run tests, run `hatch run test` to make sure the test suite is working.
 You should also make sure the example works by running `hatch run example`.
 For the examples, you will have to make sure that you have Docker (or a suitable alternative) installed and running.